ghi-electronics/Docs/hardware/ucm/development-options.md

     }
 }
 ```
-The capacitive touch controller is connected I2C A with the interrupt pin on GPIO B. See the [touch](../../software/tinyclr/tutorials/touch.md) for details on using the touch screen.
+The capacitive touch controller is connected I2C A with the interrupt pin on GPIO B. See the [touch tutorial](../../software/tinyclr/tutorials/touch.md) for details on using the touch screen.

+## Custom Boards

+The "Display Interface" utilized on development options include TFT parallel 16bit/24bit bus, I2C bus, SPI, bus and 2 GPIOs.
+It is possible to design a custom display to utilize the UCM mainboards or design a mainboard that utilize the available display.
+Additionally, these designs can be used as a reference to start a UCMbased design.
+GHI Electronics' engineering/manufacturing is available for such designs.

 ***